Ezequiel Tovar Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 23rd in the league.
+- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 21st in MLB.

-- The Pirates have the 15th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Pirates' 4.23 team ERA ranks 14th across all league pitching staffs.

-- Pirates pitchers combine to allow 18 total home runs at a clip of 1.1 per game (to rank 16th in the league).
+- Pirates pitchers combine to rank 15th in baseball in home runs allowed (19 total, 1.1 per game).

-- Hill gets the start for the Pirates, his fourth of the season.
-He is 0-2 with a 7.20 ERA and eight strikeouts in 15 2/3 innings pitched.
+- Velasquez gets the start for the Pirates, his fourth of the season.
+He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.

-- The lefty last appeared on Wednesday against the Houston Astros, when he went six innings, allowing two earned runs while giving up five hits.
+- His most recent time out came on Thursday against the St. Louis Cardinals, when the right-hander threw six scoreless innings while allowing three hits.

-- In three games this season, the 43-year-old has an ERA of 7.20, with 4.8 strikeouts per nine innings.
-Opponents are hitting .262 against him.
+- The 30-year-old has an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
+Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.